-Another of the great things to do in Barcelona that costs nothing: this fantastic neo-Gothic cathedral is notable for its gargoyles and domestic and mythical animal rooftop.
+Another great sight that costs nothing: this fantastic neo-Gothic cathedral is notable for its gargoyles and domestic and mythical animal rooftop.
 It is dedicated to the co-patron Saint of Barcelona Eulalia, who was martyred by the Romans in 303 AD.

 Opening times: vary depending on type of visit, more info here.

-Tickets: free general entrance, €3.00 for choir and rooftop visits.
+Tickets: free general entrance during certain hours, €3.00 for choir and rooftop visits.

 Area: Collserola | Plaça del Tibidabo, 3-4 | Metro: n/a (see link for transport info)

-At 512 metres this is the highest point in Barcelona and offers some incredible views from the Temple of the Sacred Heart of Jesus – not to mention the super geeky retro amusement park and 100 year old Ferris Wheel.
+Of all the fun things to do in Barcelona this is the only at the top of a mountain.
+Tibidabo offers some incredible views from the Temple of the Sacred Heart of Jesus – not to mention the super geeky retro amusement park and 100 year old Ferris Wheel.

 Opening times and ticket prices vary depending on the day and attraction.